Nuts and your heart: Eating nuts for heart health

 - Unsaturated fats.
 It's not entirely clear why, but it's thought that the "good" fats in nuts — both monounsaturated and polyunsaturated fats — lower bad cholesterol levels.

 - Omega-3 fatty acids.
-Omega-3 fatty acids are found in many kinds of fish, but many nuts are also rich in omega-3 fatty acids.
-Omega-3s are a healthy form of fatty acids that seem to help your heart by, among other things, preventing dangerous heart rhythms that can lead to heart attacks.
+It's well known that omega-3 fatty acids are found in fish, but many nuts also are rich in omega-3 fatty acids.
+Omega-3s are healthy fatty acids that seem to help your heart by, among other things, preventing irregular heart rhythms that can lead to heart attacks.

 - Fiber.
 All nuts contain fiber, which helps lower your cholesterol.
-Fiber makes you feel full, so you eat less.
-Fiber is also thought to play a role in preventing type 2 diabetes.
+Fiber also makes you feel full, so you eat less.
+In addition, fiber is thought to play a role in preventing type 2 diabetes.

 - Vitamin E. Vitamin E may help stop the development of plaques in your arteries, which can narrow them.
 Plaque development in your arteries can lead to chest pain, coronary artery disease or a heart attack.

 - Plant sterols.
 Some nuts contain plant sterols, a substance that can help lower your cholesterol.
-Plant sterols are often added to products like margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.
+Plant sterols are often added to products such as margarine and orange juice for additional health benefits, but sterols occur naturally in nuts.

 Does it matter what kind of nuts you eat?